Australian Organ Donor Register

-For people with serious or life-threatening illnesses, an organ and/or tissue transplant could mean a second chance at life.
+For people with serious or life-threatening illnesses, an organ or tissue transplant could mean a second chance at life.
 Around 1,700 people are on Australian organ transplant waiting lists at any one time.

-By choosing to record your donation decision on the Donor Register, you could save the lives of up to 10 people and improve the lives of dozens more.
+By choosing to record your donation decision on the Donor Register, you could save the lives of up to 10 people and improve the lives of many more.

 Registration is voluntary

-Recording your donation decision on the Donor Register is voluntary and you have complete choice over which organs and/or tissue you wish to donate.
+Recording your donation decision on the Donor Register is voluntary and you have complete choice over which organs and tissue you wish to donate.